-RheumasCloset fashion blogger Sasha Hunte shares all about her favourite trainers
+RheumasCloset fashion blogger Sasha Hunte tells us all about her favourite trainers - the comfy and the supercool!

 As a fashion student, I know trends come and go.
 Thankfully, one of today’s biggest footwear trends – the lifestyle trainer – is here to stay.
 For me, it seems this horrid illness came at a rather appropriate time – as inappropriate as that sounds!